 Drawbacks

 - Range.
 The greatest drawback of electric boats is their limited range, which is often measured in the 10s of miles.
 Range is limited because batteries don’t have the same energy density as fuel — they can’t provide the same energy, pound-for-pound as a tank of gas.
-A good battery monitoring system, one that displays the remaining range in real-time, can ease the concerns of “range anxious” boaters.
+A good battery monitoring system, one that displays the remaining range in real-time, can help boaters manage energy consumption and ease range anxiety.
 For those who want to go farther afield, hybrid propulsion may be a better option.

-- Cost.
+- Upfront cost.
 This new technology isn’t cheap.
 For example, a small electric outboard boat motor may sell for two-and-a-half times the cost of a gas outboard.
 However, prices are expected to come down as the industry reaches scale.

 Types of electric boat motors